drupal-deconstructed/drupal-7-deconstructed/04-database.md

 This just gives the DB drivers a chance to override the default query classes to add or alter their behavior so that they play nice with the database in use.
 For example, PostgreSQL has to have its own version of SelectQuery to change the way `orderBy()` and `orderRandom()` behave.

 All this is doing behind the scenes is checking to see if there is a driver-specific `SelectQuery` class, and returning that if so, otherwise it just returns the default.
 To do this, it just looks for a class named `SelectQuery_<drivername>` such as `SelectQuery_mysql`.
 In our case, it won't find one, because `SelectQuery_mysql` doesn't exist.
-But if it were an `INSERT` query, it would find `InsertQuery_mysql`, which does exist.
-Or if we were using SQLite, then it would find `SelectQuery_sqlite` which also exists.
+But if it were an `INSERT` query, it *would* find `InsertQuery_mysql`, which does exist.
+Or if we were using SQLite, then it would find `SelectQuery_sqlite`, which also exists.

-Query objects, like our `SelectQuery`, are really complicated little things.
+Query objects, such as our `SelectQuery`, are really complicated little things.
 They extend the `Query` class but they don't really get much from it.
 Most of the logic belongs to the individual query classes themselves.
 Our `SelectQuery` has functions for all of the things you might want to do to it, such as:

 - `SelectQuery::having()`
 - `SelectQuery::isNotNull()`
 - `SelectQuery::where()`
+- Anything else you might chain onto a call to `db_select()`

-All of the things you can chain onto `db_select()` functions to write complicated queries end up running functions in the `SelectQuery` class.
-And all of those functions basically just alter our current instantiated `SelectQuery` object by altering its attributes.
+All of the things you can chain onto `db_select()` functions to write complicated queries end up running functions defined in the `SelectQuery` class.
+And all of those functions basically just alter our current instantiated `SelectQuery` object by updating its attributes.

 I know this all seems very vague and confusing.
-I'm trying not to go into TOO much detail because there is so much to cover here that this chapter could quickly take over the whole book.
-But as a specific example, let's see what happens when we walk through our original query, given what we know about Query objects.
+As a specific example, let's see what happens when we walk through our original query, given what we know about Query objects.

 ```php
 $result = db_select('node', 'n')